HeyItsBradley/National-Park-Finder-with-Directions/README.md

 This project is created to link waze directions from current location to a National Park of your choosing in the state of your choice.

+## Acceptance Criteria for deployed page

+-Use CSS Bootstrap
+-Deployed on GitHub Pages
+-Accept and respond to user input
+-Use at least two server-side APIs
+-use client side storage to store persistent data
+-must use modals not (JS alers, prompts or confirms) -must add project to your portfolio already created

+## Presentation Requirements
+-one minute elevator pitch of description of web site -motivation for the project?
+-what is your user story?
+-process:
+    -what technologies used
+    -tasks and roles broken down and assigned -Challenges encountered?
+-demo the project
+-directions for future development of the app
+-link to deployed application and GitHub repo

 ## Description

 Provide a short description explaining the what, why, and how of your project.
 Use the following questions as a guide: